Oaklight/ToolRegistry/docs/source/openapi.md

 ### Synchronous Registration

-You can register OpenAPI tools synchronously using the `register_openapi_tools` method.
+You can register OpenAPI tools synchronously using the `register_from_openapi` method.
 For example:

 ```python
 import os